crim-ca/json-schema-validation-service/README.md

-## JSON Schema Service validator ##
+## JSON Schema Validation service ##

-This service validates a json object based on a json schema.
-JSON schema will be validated as well based on draft/v4 or any custom schema based on draft/v4
+- This service validates a json object based on a JSON schema.
+- JSON schema will be validated as well based on draft/v4 or any meta-schema inheriting draft/v4
+- You can extend the service to force custom fields and custom validation on the input JSON Schema

 ## Tech stack ##